learn-co-curriculum/react-rails-project-setup-guide/README.md

 Now that you've configured React, it's a good time to check that your settings are correct and that you're able to make a request from React and receive a response from Rails.
-First, update the starter code in the `client/src/App.js` file to make a request to the route we set up previously in Rails:
+First, update the starter code in the `client/src/App.js` file to make a request to the route you set up previously in Rails:

 ```jsx
 import { useState, useEffect } from "react";